 The key to choosing the right solution for your limescale issues is to establish what it is you’re looking for in a product and compare the different types available on key points such as performance, cost and longevity.

 So what are water softeners and how do they work?
 In brief, a water softener, also known as a salt softener, does exactly what it says on the tin.
 It softens hard water.
 It does this by removing the hard water minerals through a process called ion exchange.
 To go into more detail, a softener uses a resin medium seeded with salt ions (sodium and potassium).
 These replace the hard ions in the water (calcium and magnesium) resulting in soft water.
 As the salt is used up during this process it does need to be regularly replaced.

-As a consumer this means a few things.
 First your water will be soft with all the associated benefits.
 No limescale, water that feels soft, lathers more effectively and may help with skin conditions.
 It isn’t all sunshine and rainbows, however.
 There are some downsides associated with softeners.
 The first is that they require regular maintenance and upkeep, the most obvious example of this being the regular purchase and replacement of salt in the system.
 Water softeners are also quite large and can take up a lot of space, with smaller systems taking up an under-sink cupboard.
-Due to the higher concentrations of salt ions in the water it is recommended that you don’t drink the softened water and have a separate untreated tap for drinking.
+Due to the higher concentrations of salt ions in the water it is recommended that you don’t drink the softened water and have a separate untreated tap for drinking water.